-The names of the individuals who are Mayoral appointed to the Water System Advisory Council are: Dr. Lawrence Reynolds, Shawn P. McElmurry, PhD, and Benjamin Pauli, PhD, Environmental The designated Appointees have either lived or worked within the Flint community during the Flint Water

-It is the do Advisory and Copp d have expressed interest and are attached. esire of the City to submit the application of the City to submit the application of the City Council.
-If a general term of the State of the Penalties associated with the oproval of appointing memb approved, the City of Flint w f Michigan; create transpare ers to comp vill, be in co plete the Water Sys mpliance with the L Advisory L IMPLICATIONS: There is no l Council.
+The names of the individuals who are Mayoral appointed to the Water System Advisory Council are: Dr. Lawrence Reynolds, Shawn P. McElmurry, PhD, and Benjamin Pauli, PhD, Environmental The designated Appointees have either lived or worked within the Flint community during the Flint Water and Copp esire of the City to submit the ap Council, to Flint City Council.
+If a er Rule required by the State of penalties associated with the approved, the City of Flint was Michigan; create transpare vill, be in co mpliance with the Le Advisory L IMPLICATIONS: There is no I Council.
 D EXPENDITURE?
-YES N n the Water System Dept. Name of Account Account Number Grant Code Amount Public Health Water System Advisory Council N/A N/A \$0 FY20/21 GRAND T OTAL \$0 PRE-ENC CUMBERED?
-YES .
-NO REQUISITION 30 ACCOUN TING APPROVAL: Date e: (If yes, ple OUR DEPARTMENT NEED A r the contract) YEA RS WHEN API BUDGET Y PLICABLE, IF MORE THAN ONE EAR: (T his will depend on the t (1) YEAR, PLEASE ESTIMAT erm of the bid proposal) E TOTAL AN OUNT FOR EACH
+YES \(\bigcap \) N the Water System Dept. Name of Account Account Number Grant Code Amount Public Health Water System Advisory Council N/A N/A \$0 EVA0/21 CD AND TO PRE-ENC CUMBERED?
+YES [] I FY20/21 GRAND T NO \square REQUISITION \$0 ACCOUN TING APPROVAL: Date WILL YO OUR DEPARTMENT NEED asse indicate how many years fo A CONTRACT?
+YES [or the contract) YEA